 - Title: Genshin Impact

-- Platform: Microsoft Windows; also available on Android, iOS, PlayStation 4, and PlayStation 5
+- Also available on iOS, PlayStation 4 and PlayStation 5

 I. Does Anyone Remember the Unknown God?
 I Barely Do.

-Genshin Impact tells the story of twin siblings who travel around the universe, visiting various worlds.
-Following a brief fight with an Unknown God (Christie Cate), the twins are separated from each other.
-The sibling that you choose to take control of, referred to as the “Traveler” (Zach Aguilar/Sarah Miller-Crews), now finds themselves stripped of their powers and stranded in the fantasy world of Teyvat.
-Alongside their new companion Paimon (Corina Boettger), the Traveler sets off on a journey throughout Teyvat in search of their sibling.
-In the process, they become involved in the affairs of Teyvat’s seven nations and their deities, collectively called the Archons, as well as encounter a mysterious and dangerous factions called the Fatui and the Abyss Order.
-Currently, the game includes the full prologue and first chapter, respectively set in the nations of Mondstadt and Liyue.
-Versions 1.6 and 2.0 begins the second chapter, set in the nation of Inazuma.
+Genshin Impact revolves around an interstellar “Traveler” (Zach Aguilar/Sarah Miller-Crews) and their twin sibling.
+Following a battle with an Unknown God (Christie Cate), the twins are separated from each other and the Traveler finds themselves stripped of their powers and stranded in the fantasy world of Teyvat.
+Alongside their new companion Paimon (Corina Boettger), the Traveler journeys through Teyvat in search of their sibling.
+In the process, they become involved in the affairs of the world’s seven nations and encounter their deities, collectively called the Archons, as well as mysterious and dangerous factions known as the Fatui and the Abyss Order.
+Currently, the main story primarily consists of a prologue and two chapters, respectively set in the nations of Mondstadt, Liyue, and Inazuma.
+Version 3.0 begins the third chapter, set in the nation of Sumeru.

 II.
 The Legend of Lumine: Breath of the Gacha

 While the actual design of the open world matters most, I must also acknowledge that the presentation of it is strong as well.
 The game alternates from pure ambience to the occasional tune that fills the scene with a sense of adventure, tranquility, or even nostalgia.
-Different music, both in and out of battle, also plays depending on which region you’re currently in.
+Different music, both in and out of battle, also plays depending on your location.
 The anime-style, cel-shaded graphics certainly look solid but what I really love about the art direction is how much personality is in some of the vistas.
-For example, Dragonspine, a mini-region added in Version 1.2, appears to be a simple snowy mountain situated at the southern edge of Mondstadt.
-As you explore however, you stumble upon ruins of a city, a bygone civilization that predates the Mondstadt the characters know of today.
-Also scattered are the bones of a dragon slain centuries ago, its heart still beating in a cavern formed from the ribcage.
-Hence the name, Dragonspine.
-It’s one of a myriad of areas that have a story to tell.
+From exotic landscapes to bygone civilizations to the actual remains of deceased deities, Genshin has a myriad of locations that have a story to tell, brimming with personality and history.

 For me, the open world is the best part of Genshin Impact.
-Even now, with all but a few chests opened, I still enjoy walking around in it from point A to B as opposed simply clicking on a waypoint and fast travel.
 My favorite memory of the game so far was exploring Liyue until I finally made my way to its main town, Liyue Harbor.
 Technically, there’s a straight path forward to it but I ended up taking hours getting to the destination.
 Countless times, I got sidetracked, wanting to find the next waypoint to fill out the map and getting distracted by a shiny treasure chest or puzzle.
-Liyue alone could suffice as its own open world and yet, it’s only a fraction of whatever miHoYo has envisioned.
+Liyue alone could suffice as its own open world and yet, it’s only a fraction of what miHoYo envisions.

 IV.
 The Monetary Elephant in the Room